rust-project-primer/book/src/checks/readme.md

 # Checks

 The Rust compiler is very good at finding bugs in the code, thanks to the type system and the borrow checker.
-However, there is some other things in a Rust that can be checked continuously in a project to avoid writing broken code.
+However, there are some other things in a Rust project that can be checked continuously to avoid writing broken code.

 This chapter deals with some other aspects of Rust projects that should be checked, and offers some tooling that can be used to check them.
 It gives you